Order Your JR Pass

 Haruki Murakami’s Japan

-You could write an entire blog post just about Murakami-related locations in Tokyo alone never mind the rest of Japan (and we have plans to cover both in a future post).
-But if Murakami literary locations are just one of your many stops for visiting Japan and you’re already planning on visiting the likes of Kinosaki, Nikko or Yamadakaka, then here are a few lesser known and more far flung places connected to Murakami’s award-winning novels for you to check out during your travels.
-In Murakami’s books, characters often flee the big cities for Hokkaido in the north or Shikoku in the south.
-One smaller city that also features in his work, and which we are going to focus on here, is Kobe, which is about three hours from Tokyo by train.
-Murakami was born in Kyoto, but grew up in the Ashiya district of Kobe.
-His short story After The Quake, focuses on the devastation caused by the earthquake in 1995.
-About ninety minutes south of Kobe you’ll find Shikoku in the south of Japan and the port town of Takamatsu, which was the setting for Murakami’s novel Kafka on the Shore.
-Don’t miss the town’s speciality – sanuki udon noodles – as enjoyed by his character Nakata.
-From Takamatsu, the forests and temples of Kochi are just a short 15-minute train journey away allowing you to follow in the footsteps of Murakami heroine Kafka Tamura.
-Alternatively, for a Murakami experience in the north of Japan, try Asahikawa in Hokkaido which is featured in five pieces of the author’s work.
+Beyond Tokyo, you could write an entire blog post just about Murakami-related locations across the rest of Japan.
+If Murakami literary locations are just one of your many stops and you're already planning on visiting the likes of Kinosaki, Nikko or Yamanakako, then here are a few lesser known and more far flung places connected to Murakami's award-winning novels for you to check out during your travels.
+In Murakami's books, characters often flee the big cities for Hokkaido in the north or Shikoku in the south.
+One smaller city that also features in his work is Kobe, which is about three hours from Tokyo by train.
+Murakami was born in Kyoto, but grew up in the Ashiya district near Kobe.
+His short story collection After the Quake focuses on the devastation caused by the earthquake in 1995.
+To the south you'll find Shikoku and the port town of Takamatsu, which was the setting for Murakami's novel Kafka on the Shore.
+Don't miss the town's speciality – sanuki udon noodles – as enjoyed by his character Nakata.
+From Takamatsu, you can carry on to the forests and temples of Kochi Prefecture, the setting for the mountain scenes that Kafka Tamura escapes to.
+Alternatively, for a Murakami experience in the north of Japan, try Asahikawa in Hokkaido, which appears in the author's work.
 You can reach Asahikawa by train using your Japan Rail Pass and transferring at Shin-Hakodate-Hokuto and Sapporo.

 Tokyo for Book Lovers